CarFreeCity/mission_statement/README.md

 # mission statement:
 Our mission is to design and implement a sustainable, livable urban environment in which cars are no longer the primary means of transportation.
 We strive to create a city that prioritizes the health and well-being of its citizens, reduces reliance on fossil fuels, and protects the natural environment.
-By embracing innovative technologies and urban planning strategies, we aim to create a model for car-free city living that can be replicated around the world.
+By embracing innovative technologies and urban planning strategies, we aim to create an open source model for car-free city living that can be replicated around the world.

 # Features of the car free city: